Atlanta Beltline: Construction

-In September 2019 the James M. Cox Foundation gave $6 million to the PATH Foundation which will connect the Silver Comet Trail to The Atlanta Beltline which is expected to be completed by 2022.
+In September 2019 the James M. Cox Foundation gave $6 million to the PATH Foundation which will connect the Silver Comet Trail to the Atlanta Beltline which is expected to be completed by 2022.

 In May 2022, the James M. Cox foundation announced a $30 million pledge to the PATH Foundation in support of the Northwest Beltline trails project.
 This donation combined with previous gifts ensured that the funding is now in place to complete the full 22 mi trail corridor by 2030.

 Route and trails

 The Beltline will feature a continuous path encircling the central part of the city, generally following the old railroad right of way, but departing from it in several areas along the northwest portion of the route.
 In total, 33 mi of multi-use paths are to be built, including spur trails connecting to neighborhoods.
 The Beltline connects 45 diverse neighborhoods, some of which are Atlanta's most underserved parks.
 The PATH Foundation, which has many years of experience building such trails in the Atlanta area, is a partner in the development of this portion of the system.

-As of mid-2024, there are almost 11 mi of completed mainline trail and 10 mi of connector trails.
+As of June 2026, there are 16.7 mi of continuous completed mainline trail, forming a massive "U" shape that physically links the Northwest, Westside, Southside, Eastside, and Northeast corridors across 36 neighborhoods, along with several miles of connector trails.

 Eastside Trail

-The Eastside Trail stretches from Piedmont Park in the north to Inman Park and Old Fourth Ward in the south, passing by the greatest concentration of industrial architecture in Atlanta adapted for residential reuse and as offices, retail, dining and shopping, the most notable example being Ponce City Market.
+The Eastside Trail stretches from Piedmont Park in the north to Inman Park and Old Fourth Ward in the south, passing by the greatest concentration of industrial architecture in Atlanta adapted for residential reuse and as offices, retail, dining and shopping, the most notable examples being Ponce City Market and Krog Street Market.